Artist in Residence

 Begun in 1996, the Pictured Rocks National Lakeshore Artist in Residence program continues for professional two-dimensional visual artists whose work can be influenced and enhanced by our superb Lake Superior coastal scenery.
 It provides artists the opportunity to capture the many moods of Pictured Rocks National Lakeshore in their particular medium.

-The national lakeshore offers - rent free - a park residence for up to four weeks during October each year.
+The national lakeshore offers - rent free - a park residence for up to four weeks.
+Because of our limited housing, this usually takes place in October.

 In return, the artist is asked to contribute an example of their work, and provide a minimum of one interpretive program to help advance the park's mission.
 The artist is enrolled in the National Park Service Volunteers in Parks program, which provide advantages to both parties including compensation for work-related injuries.